ahmedfadhil/featureAnnotationforPraat/README.md

 Three scripts are currently available to exemplify the feature annotation capabilities:

-1.- "ft_annot.praat": it automatizes the process of annotating features in existing tiers
+1.- "script_ft_annot.praat": it automatizes the process of annotating features in existing tiers

-2.- "ft_merge.praat": it merges the features of tiers containing same time intervals with different labels
+2.- "script_ft_merge.praat": it merges the features of tiers containing same time intervals as a specified reference tier

-3.- "ft_split.praat": it splits features into different tiers and intervals
+3.- "script_ft_split.praat": it splits features of a specified tier into different tiers